jfwells/wp-united/readme.txt

 * **Behaviour integration**: Use phpBB smilies and word censor features in WordPress
 * **Cross-posting**: Post something in WordPress and have it cross-posted to your forum -- Automatically or manually, you choose!
 Once an item is cross-posted, comments in phpBB and WordPress can be set to sync up under the blog item too!

-WP-United also includes eight widgets for you to drop into your WordPress page.
-Each widget is configurable and displays a wealth of forum information to increase engagement on your site:
+WP-United also includes TEN widgets for you to drop into your WordPress page.
+Each widget is configurable and displays a wealth of forum information to increase engagement on your site.
+All of these widgets work even with the above modules turned off.
+They are:

 * Latest forum posts
 * Latest forum topics